How to Reject a Business Proposal Politely (Without Burning Bridges)

 Professional business woman on an iPad

-Be transparent and honest
+Be clear and honest

-Acknowledge your previous decision
+Don’t avoid your previous decision

-Show appreciation for their patience
+Convey gratitude for their patience

-Set clear expectations going forward
+Set clear expectations and next steps

-Send and sign documents seamlessly with E-Sign
+Send and sign documents with E-Sign

 Businesses rely on a wide range of documents (such as business proposals) in order to successfully operate on a day-to-day basis and grow in the long term.
 But paper documents lack efficiency causing you to spend more time, energy, and money on mundane admin than any organisation should need to!

 E-Sign’s electronic signature and document management solution provides secure and legally binding e-signatures to simplify your workflows.
-Turn days or weeks of waiting for documents to be signed to a turnaround of just a few minutes, with the ability to sign from any device, any location, and at any time.
+Turn days or weeks of waiting for documents to be signed into a turnaround of just a few minutes, with the ability to sign from any device, any location, and at any time.

-Contact us today to discuss your requirements or if you’re ready to get started, sign up for our 14-day free trial and experience first-hand how e-signing can benefit your business.
+Contact us today to discuss your requirements or, if you’re ready to get started, sign up for our 14-day free trial and experience first-hand how e-signing can benefit your business.

 FAQs